shaikzhafir/shaikzhafir/README.md

 Tech Stack
 - Javascript
-- Angular
+- React, Angular
 - NodeJS (ExpressJS,AdonisJS)
-- Database (PostgreSQL)
+- Database (PostgreSQL,MongoDB)

-Learning
+Currently Deep Diving into
 - React
+- JavaScript

 <!--
 **shaikzhafir/shaikzhafir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.